Lesson 1.2: Basics of Functional K

 krun banana.color

-krun will use the interpreter generated by the first call to kompile to execute this program.
+krun is a tool which uses the interpreter generated by kompile to execute this program.

 <k>